-In this project, we were particularly interested in the differences in $\theta_i$ across conditions (i.e., explicit vs. implicit).
-The 95 % confidence interval of the difference in $\theta_B$ nearly excludes 0 and the 95 % confidence interval of the difference in $\theta_N$ does not exclude 0 (Fig. 7).
-The details on the computation of these confidence intervals are in Appendix E in the supplements.
+In this project, we were particularly interested in the differences in θ_i across conditions (i.e., explicit vs. implicit).
+The lower point estimate for θ_B in the explicit condition implies that on average, the buy option was discounted more when participants were looking at "Keep" than "Do Not Buy."
+The lower point estimate for θ_N in the implicit condition implies that on average, "Keep" was not discounted as much as "Do Not Buy" when the participants were looking at "Buy."
+We also used an alternative strategy to estimate these parameters.
+This second analysis permitted estimation of confidence intervals around the parameter estimates.
+The 95% confidence interval of the difference in θ_B nearly excludes 0 and the 95% confidence interval of the difference in θ_N does not exclude 0 (fig. 6).
+The details on the computation of these confidence intervals are in the supplements.

 These patterns are consistent with the regression results (under Differential Relationship with Attention: Disaggregate, in particular).
-The smaller $\theta_B$ in the explicit condition indicates that drift rate more strongly favors not purchasing when looking at "Keep" compared to "Do Not Buy."
+The smaller θ_B in the explicit condition indicates that drift rate more strongly favors not purchasing when looking at "Keep" compared to "Do Not Buy."
 This implies that choice is more strongly associated with gaze to "Keep" than to "Do Not Buy."
 This stronger association is similarly implied by the significant interaction between condition and dwell time on the non-buy option reported earlier.
-The lack of a significant difference in $\theta_N$ between condition and dwell time on the buy option reported earlier.
+The lack of a significant interaction between condition and dwell time on the buy option reported earlier.